 For security reason data collected for Aadhaar authentication must not be stored in the devices or log files.
-It's essential for ASA and AUA to maintain audit records for all the authentication request metadata along with the response.
+It's essential for ASA and AUA to maintain audit records for all the authentication request along with the response in compliance with regulations published by the authority.